Pat Barnes

-Pat Barnes (born February 23, 1975) is an American former professional football player who was a quarterback in the National Football League (NFL), XFL, and Canadian Football League (CFL)..
-He played college football for the California Golden Bears.
-Barnes was selected by the Kansas City Chiefs in the fourth round of the 1997 NFL draft.
-He played professionally from 1997 to 2003.
+Patrick M. Barnes (born February 23, 1975) is an American former professional football player who was a quarterback in the National Football League (NFL), XFL, and Canadian Football League (CFL).
+He played college football for the California Golden Bears, becoming one of the most prolific quarterbacks in program history, and was selected by the Kansas City Chiefs in the fourth round of the 1997 NFL draft.
+Barnes played professionally from 1997 to 2003.